 Finals are right around the corner, so sit back and relax.
-No really, thanks to a student request, the meditation room is equipped not only with a massage chair but also peaceful music, a zen garden, Seasonal Affective Disorder lamp, computer-guided meditation that features biofeedback, and a couch and pillows for those who need a minute of rest.
+No really, thanks to student requests, the meditation room is equipped not only with a massage chair but also peaceful music, a zen garden, Seasonal Affective Disorder lamp, computer-guided meditation that features biofeedback, and a couch and pillows for those who need a minute of rest.

 For the students, by the students

-Jennifer Dougall, Ph.D., director of counseling services, said the Center for Student Wellness and Counseling Services and the Office of Diversity, Equity, and Inclusion are happy to be able to grant this student request.
-She sees students working hard to manage stress and looking for healthy ways to develop positive daily wellness habits, and she’s hopeful that the massage chair will help.
+The Center for Student Wellness and Counseling Services and the Office of Diversity, Equity, and Inclusion are happy to be able to grant this space to the NEOMED student population.
+Students work hard to manage stress and look for healthy ways to develop positive daily wellness habits which positively impacts their mental and physical health.

 The massage chair, situated in the Meditation Room, is for student-use only and has many settings of intensity and provides a full-body experience.
 Please review the instructions located next to the chair before selecting a setting that is best for your own unique needs and preferred level of intensity.

 But wait, there’s more

-If you urgently need to speak with a counselor after regular office hours, call 216.903.7873 and leave a message, including your full name and phone number.
+If you urgently need to speak with a counselor after regular office hours, call 330-325-6757 and follow the prompts to leave a message, including your full name and phone number.
 Please allow 15 minutes for a counselor to return your call.

 If you are having suicidal thoughts, or if you are experiencing an emotional or psychiatric crisis, call the National Suicide Prevention Lifeline at 1-800-273-8255 or go to the nearest emergency room.

 If you believe there may be imminent danger of harm to a student or someone else, contact University Police at 330.325.5911 or 911